MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-performance-guidance.md

 ---
-title: Azure SQL Database performance for single databases | Azure
+title: Azure SQL Database performance for single databases | Microsoft Docs
 description: This article can help you determine which service tier to choose for your application.
 It also recommends ways to tune your application to get the most from Azure SQL Database.
 services: sql-database
 documentationcenter: na